 To begin with, go slow and use “airplane arms” until you are confident.
 Stop to regain balance when needed.

 Rail Balance Routine

-Once you can do all the above things you can put them into a short rail balancing routine.
+Once you can do all the above things you can put them into a short rail balance routine.